Pusty/writeups/PwnThyBytesCTF2019/README.md

  R15 = bit 6
 ```

-Putting the initial register values that need to be matched in the correct order together reveals the flag:
+Putting the initial register values that need to be matched in the correct order reveals the flag:

 ```python
 def solution():